iconix/fast.ai/help/2017/lesson0.md

 - an algorithm with three characteristics:
     - "infinitely flexible function" - inspired by the way the human brain works (neural networks as _universal approximation machines_)
     - "all-purpose parameter fitting" - through _gradient descent_ and _backward propagation of errors_ (via the _chain rule_)
-    - "fast and scalable" - the most recent development; using **GPUs**, which are optimized for _matrix operations_ that are computationally expensive
+    - "fast and scalable" - the most recent development; cloud computing + **GPUs**, which are optimized for _matrix operations_ that are computationally expensive

 **The three characteristics of a deep learning algorithm**
 ![The three characteristics of a deep learning algorithm](https://github.com/iconix/fast.ai/raw/master/help/assets/dl_characteristics.png)